xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-20-all-thats-left-of-you-goblinviolence-chigaki-death-metro-and-chromatin-at-spit.md

 ![poster](/images/chrom1.jpeg)

-After a break between bands, it was time for Chikagi Death Metro, an emoviolence band from Adelaide/Kaurna, to play.
+After a break between bands, it was time for Chigaki Death Metro, an emoviolence band from Adelaide/Kaurna, to play.
 Their set was much-anticipated thanks to their newest release, [10 Songs](https://chigakideathmetro.bandcamp.com/album/10-songs), coming out just the day before.

 ![could be stars](/images/cbs1.JPG)